-St Joseph's Pre-school looks out for signs that a child is ready for potty/toilet training and we work with parents and carers to implement an agreed programme.
+St Joseph's Out of School Club looks out for signs that a child is ready for potty/toilet training and we work with parents and carers to implement an agreed programme.
 Some children will be late in achieving milestones and toilet training will be delayed accordingly.
 Incontinence can be part of a medical condition or part of global delay.
 A few children may never be totally continent and so the emphasis will be on management of the condition.